Saturday, June 07, 2014

 THE CHILD’S PLAY FRANCHISE (1988-2013)

 Child’s Play came my way in Junior secondary school.
-By a stroke of fate I watched Child’s Play 2 first but several class mates had given me the “low down” on Chucky- that it was a doll possessed by the devil.
-That wasn’t true of course; I found out in the first film later that he was a doll possessed by a serial killer, Charles Lee Ray; who dabbled in the occult and voodoo.
+By a stroke of fate, I watched Child’s Play 2 first, but several classmates had given me the “low down” on Chucky- that it was a doll possessed by the devil.
+That wasn’t true, of course; I found out in the first film later that he was a doll possessed by a serial killer, Charles Lee Ray, who dabbled in the occult and voodoo.
 Even if I watched it first and saw the parts where it was vaguely hinted it was Andy( Alex Vincent) behind the killings, I wouldn’t have believed it anyway- not after the dramatic scene where Charles (Brad Dourif; who also voiced Chucky from then on) took a doll out of its box and chanted some voodoo words and the camera close-ups on the doll’s face.
 The whole time I wondered when exactly would they finally believe Andy’s story and that scene was unforgettable- Andy’s mother Karen (Katherine Hicks) discovers the batteries were still in the doll box and Chucky had been moving his head and chanting, “Hi, I’m Chucky and I’ll be your friend to the end!” all that time... without the batteries.
-She is nervous and tests Chucky by lighting a fire and threatening to throw him in if he didn’t speak and surprise, surprise... he snarled at her in Charles’ voice; beats her off, bites her arm and flees!
-One theme I saw there was scepticism, who was going to believe a story about a possessed doll?
+She is nervous and tests Chucky by lighting a fire and threatening to throw him in if he didn’t speak, and surprise, surprise... he snarled at her in Charles’ voice; beats her off, bites her arm and flees!
+One theme I saw there was scepticism.
+Who was going to believe a story about a possessed doll?
 So many people in the movie were inclined to think Andy needed professional help.
-I played this movie on my laptop for my colleagues to watch in the staff room and they were spellbound; the Geography teacher said something like this could actually happen but every one else said ‘Rubbish!’
+I played this movie on my laptop for my colleagues to watch in the staff room, and they were spellbound; the Geography teacher said something like this could actually happen, but everyone else said ‘Rubbish!’

 Will there be a new one?
 If so, I hope Andy is in it again; let him be the one to end Chucky’s circle!